Abdulla Yameen: Entry into politics

-After the 2008 Maldivian presidential election the Dhivehi Rayyithunge Party leadership was throw into contentious conflicts of interest.
+After the 2008 Maldivian presidential election the Dhivehi Rayyithunge Party leadership was thrown into contentious conflicts of interest.
 This led to the president of the party and former president Maumoon Abdul Gayyoom to resign.

 Yameen left the party and created his own People's Alliance.
 His party contested in the 2009 Maldivian parliamentary election and won 7 seats including him and he gained support of Qasim Ibrahim.
 This led to Maumoon and Yameen to decide to join power and create Progressive Party of Maldives in 2011.

-During the 2011–12 Maldives political crisis Yameen played a major role in ousting president Mohamed Nasheed from office who he viewed as a threat to Islam and the nation.
-President Mohammed Waheed Hassan created new alliance with the opposition political leaders and created coalition against Mohamed Nasheed for the 2013 Presidential Election.
+During the 2011–13 Maldives political crisis Yameen played a major role in ousting president Mohamed Nasheed from office who he viewed as a threat to Islam and the nation.
+President Mohamed Waheed Hassan created a new alliance with the opposition political leaders and created a coalition against Nasheed for the 2013 Presidential Election.

 2013 presidential election

 In the first round of voting for the 2013 Maldivian presidential election Yameen received 61,278 (29.72%) of the vote and the main opposition former president Mohamed Nasheed received 96,764 (46.93%).

 However, no candidates received more than the 50% which is the minimum support required to be president.

 Before the second round the coalition decided to back Yameen as the president against Nasheed.
 111,203 (51.39%) was received by Yameen and he was sworn in as president as soon as election officials declared him the winner.